-1 INTRODUCTION
+1 Introduction

-Property testing refers to probabilistic algorithms of sub-linear complexity for deciding whether a given object has a predetermined property or is far from any object having this property.
-Such algorithms, called testers, obtain local views of the object by performing queries and their performance guarantees are stated with respect to a distance measure that (combined with a distance parameter) determines which objects are considered far from the property.
+Property testing refers to probabilistic algorithms with sub-linear complexity for deciding whether a given object has a predetermined property or is far from any object having this property.
+Such algorithms, called testers, obtain local views of the object by performing queries and their performance guarantees are stated with respect to a distance measure that (combined with a distance parameter) determines what objects are considered far from the property.

-In the last couple of decades, the area of property testing has attracted significant attention (see, e.g., [14]).
-Much of this attention was devoted to testing graph properties in a variety of models ranging from the dense graph model [15], to the bounded-degree graph model [17], and to the sparse and general graph models [24, 29].1 These models differ in two main parameters: the types of queries that potential testers can make, and the distance measure against which their performance is measured.
-(In all cases and throughout this work, unless explicitly stated differently, we consider undirected simple graphs (i.e., no self-loops and parallel edges).)
+In the last couple of decades, the area of property testing has attracted significant attention (see, e.g., [Gol17]).
+Much of this attention was devoted to testing graph properties in a variety of models ranging from the dense graph model [GGR98], to the bounded-degree graph model [GR02], and to the sparse and general graph models [PR02, KKR04].1 These models differ in two main parameters: the types of queries that potential testers can make, and the distance measure against which their performance is measured.